joannawojtasz/Project1_club/README.md

 1. What I would like to know from that website is clear information what is it about; moreover, what kind of activities are offered, when and where; would be nice to see some pictures of actual participants of events organized by the club, followed by some opinions that come from members.

 - Little frogs webpages provides information about the kids cluvb for current and potential members.
 The index page is informatory with a simple introduction to what the club is together with members opinions and navigation to meeting places.
 To provide more information and as well as features for current members a separate pages were created for calendar, with selection of upcoming events, and a gallery,  with pictures to give user idea of the proposed activities.
 Different pages can be easily accesed by the navigation panel on top of every page.
+Little frogs webpage provides opportunity to conntact the club via Facebook, Instagram and mail.
+Links to the social media are provided in the footer.
+The members have also opportunity to leave comment.
+The field for leaving comment is in the signin page but it can be also accesed via a link in the opinions section on the index page.

 2. Webpage should have a clear, easy-to-navigate layout, with enough information (but without "a lot to read").